 The EAA has also come under the jurisdiction of The Ombudsman with The Ombudsman Ordinance (Amendment of Schedule 1) Order 2009 as ordered by the Chief Executive of the HKSAR Government taking effect in October 2009.

 To increase the transparency of the EAA’s work, the EAA furnishes to the Secretary for Transport and Housing an annual report every year, which is also laid before the Legislative Council.
 Members of the public are kept abreast of the EAA’s regulatory affairs through various channels.
 Moreover, the EAA regularly organizes press briefings and issues press releases on issues related to its work and of public interests.
 This enables the community to have a good understanding of the EAA’s initiatives.

 All Board Members and employees of the EAA are considered “public servants” for the purpose of the Prevention of Bribery Ordinance.

 Checks and balances

-To facilitate the public access information about the EAA and the services it provides, information is made available to the public routinely and requests for access to information are properly dealt with in accordance with the Code on Access to information.
+To facilitate the public access information about the EAA and the services it provides, the EAA has designated the Director of Services and Professional Development as the Access to Information Officer who is responsible for ensuring that requests for access to information under the EAA’s Code on Access to Information are properly dealt with in accordance with specific procedures.

-Under the Estate Agents Ordinance, any person may appeal against the EAA’s decisions concerning refusal to grant or renew a licence, or its disciplinary sanctions by writing to the Secretary for Transport and Housing.
+Under the Estate Agents Ordinance, licensees or licence applicants may appeal against the EAA’s decisions concerning refusal to grant or renew a licence, or its disciplinary sanctions by writing to the Secretary for Transport and Housing.
 The Secretary for Transport and Housing is required to appoint a panel of persons for the purpose of hearing such appeals.
 The appeals are determined by a tribunal, the members of which are appointed by the Chairman of the panel from members of the panel.